Home »

 Health Everywhere

 I studied medicine because I wanted to work in what was then known as international health.
 While balancing my studies with various volunteer activities and associations, I was fortunate to spend a year studying global health toward the end of my degree.
 I left my specialization in public health and preventive medicine halfway through to jump into international cooperation.
 Since then, I’ve worked in this field in over fifteen countries.
-Currently, I work at Action Against Hunger, focusing on health system strengthening, sexual and reproductive health, and advocating for access to health.
-I also teach online as a professorial lecturer in public health in complex humanitarian emergencies at the Milken Institute School of Public Health at George Washington University in Washington, DC.
+Currently, I work at Action Against Hunger, as a specialist in health and nutrition, providing technical advice and support to our teams in different countries.
+I also teach online as a professorial lecturer in public health in complex humanitarian emergencies at the Milken Institute School of Public Health at George Washington University, in Washington, DC.

 I have been a blogger (and even a photoblogger) for twenty years with more or less intensity.
 However, today I write Salud everywhere with a lot of humility and respect, because I am far from being the person who knows the most about this.
 There are lots of people who know much more, who have much more and more diverse experience, and who communicate better.
 I simply decided to launch this site because when I started I would have loved to find something like this.

-Salud everywhere is NOT written by an artificial intelligence
+Salud everywhere is written by a person, not an AI

 Who in their right mind decides to write long pages of text on different topics in the era of generative artificial intelligence?
 Me.
 It’s probably not the way to make content creation profitable, but that’s not what I’m aiming for.
 By writing Salud Everywhere, I’m looking to create something that can be useful for colleagues in the field of international health cooperation and humanitarian action, while also giving myself the chance to learn and stay up-to-date on all these topics.

-In any case, although I personally write the content of all the pages of Salud everywhere, I do rely on many computer tools (including generative artificial intelligence) throughout the process.
-It would be best if I detail it, for the sake of transparency, and in case someone else might find it useful for their work:
+In any case, although I personally write the content of all the Salud everywhere pages, I do rely on many computer tools (including generative artificial intelligence) throughout the process.

 Health Everywhere